On expansions for nonlinear systems, error estimates and convergence issues: Convergence results and issues

 \emph{Step 3: Conclusion.} The resolvent $R(\tau)$ associated to the linear system $\dot{x}=A(\tau) x$ with initial condition at $\tau=0$ is $R(\tau)=L(\tau)^{-1}$.
 Thus $x(t)=R(t)p=e^{-Z_\infty(t)}p$. \end{proof}

-\begin{remark} For $X, Y \in \mathcal{M}_d(\K)$ such that $\|X\|+\|Y\|<\frac{1}{8}$, the previous statement implies the convergence of the CBHD formula, yielding a matrix $Z_\infty$ such that $e^X e^Y = e^{Z_\infty}$.
-Much work has been devoted to proving optimal convergence domains in different contexts for the CBHD formula.
+\begin{remark} For $X, Y \in \mathcal{M}_d(\K)$ such that $\|X\|+\|Y\|<\frac{1}{8}$, the previous statement implies the convergence of the CBHD formula, yielding a matrix $Z_\infty$ such that $e^X e^Y = e^{Z_\infty}$. {Some authors have investigated the} optimal convergence domain in different contexts for the CBHD formula.
 Such a domain sometimes depends on the summation process (i.e.\ the way terms are grouped together) and the exact question one asks (existence of a logarithm, absolute summability of the series, convergence of the remainder, etc.).
 Better sufficient conditions than ours can be found for instance in \cite{MR2031789}, for instance, $\|X\|+\|Y\|< \frac{\ln 2}{2}$.
 We refer to \cite{biagi2018baker} for a nice survey of the convergence questions regarding the CBHD formula. \end{remark}

 \begin{remark} The smallness assumption (on time or on the matrices) is in general necessary, both for the CBHD formula (see \cite[Example~2.3]{biagi2018baker} or \cite[Section~II]{MR0156878}) and for the Magnus expansion (see \cite{MR2413145}, where the authors also prove that, although the condition $\|A\|_{L^1(0,T)} < \pi$ is not necessary for convergence, there exists $A$ with $\|A\|_{L^1(0,T)}=\pi$ for which the Magnus series at time $\pi$ does not converge). \end{remark}